vpydikondala/platform-engineering-azure/README.md

-🚀 Azure Platform Engineering – AKS Reference Platform
+🚀 Azure Platform Engineering – AKS Reference Platform Overview

-Overview

-This repository contains an enterprise-grade Azure Platform Engineering implementation that provides a secure, multi-tenant AKS platform for application teams.
+This repository implements an enterprise-grade Azure Platform Engineering setup for AKS.
+It provides a secure, multi-tenant platform for application teams with automation, governance, and CI/CD pipelines.

-The platform is built using Terraform, Helm, and GitHub Actions, with security, governance, and automation by default.
+Built with: Terraform, Helm, and GitHub Actions.

 Architecture